MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-admins.md

 ---

 title: Privacy guide for admins of MyAnalytics
-description: Overview of MyAnalytics privacy features for admins, including information about de-identification of data, privacy of data, minimum group size for reporting, admin choices and default settings, and users in sensitive roles
+description: Overview of MyAnalytics privacy features for admins, including info about data de-identification and privacy, minimum group size for reporting, admin choices and default settings, and users in sensitive roles
 author: madehmer
 ms.author: v-pausch
 ms.topic: article